AlvarBer/Persimmon/docs/src/types.md

 on the non-existent python compile time) and Persimmon needs run time type checking for dynamic block connections.

-Nevertheless this is a useful tool for improving the code quality, specially for the backend code, because it is much pure that the frontend.
+Nevertheless, this is a useful tool for improving the code quality, specially for the backend code, because it is much pure that the frontend.
 It is also a reference for Persimmon type system.